openziti-test-kitchen/webhookz/README.md

    You should now have a new file "server.json" in the directory where you cloned this repo.
 That is the OpenZiti identity file used by the tunneler running in one of the containers.

-1. Finally, manually trigger the GitHub Actions workflow to demonstrate sending a GitHub webhook to your private server.
+1. Finally, trigger the GitHub Actions workflow to demonstrate sending a GitHub webhook to your private server.
 Navigate to the workflow in the GitHub UI and punch the "Run workflow" button.
 You may instead trigger it with the GitHub CLI.

     ```bash
     gh workflow run main.yml